mimirinko912/LTC/README.md

-# LTC

-Just track my LeetCode attempts

-2281.
-Sum of Total Strength of Wizards

-2282.
-Number of Submatrices That Sum to Target

-2283.
-Subarray Sums Divisible by K
+Problems where sliding window helps reduce time complexity by avoiding recomputation:

-2284.
-Length of Longest Subarray With at Most K Frequency
+- 2958.**Length of Longest Subarray With at Most K Frequency**
+- 2831.**Find the Longest Equal Subarray**
+- 2799.**Count Complete Subarrays in an Array**